devtut/generate/docs/r/using-texreg-to-export-models-in-a-paper-ready-way.md

 ---
-metaTitle: "Using texreg to export models in a paper-ready way"
+metaTitle: "R - Using texreg to export models in a paper-ready way"
 description: "Printing linear regression results"
 ---